KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

  To manage styles and other functionalities for columns just move to the *Settings* section.
  The below image shows how to apply *Conditional Styles* to a specific column of the table.
  If a given condition for a measure occurs it is possible to set properties as font size, font Family, background, etc.
+ In case variables and parameters have been defined for the dashboard just make your choice from the *Value Type* menu to enter the related value.

  .. figure:: media/image050.png